Omowonuola-Akintola/sar-superpixel-classification/README.md

 - SAR Channels Used:
     - VV: Vertical transmit and vertical receive
     - VH: Vertical transmit and horizontal receive
-    - VV/VH Ratio
+    - VV/VH Ratio: Manually computed
-- These three bands were stacked into a 3-channel SAR '.tif' image as a multispectral input.
+- These three were stacked into a 3-channel SAR '.tif' image to form a multispectral input.

 ![3 channel SAR](image/readme_img/3band_sar.jpeg)